Massage: Ancient times

-Archaeological evidence of massage has been found in many ancient civilizations including China, India, Japan, Egypt, Rome, Greece, and Mesopotamia.
+Archaeological evidence of massage has been found in many ancient civilizations including China, India, Japan, Thailand, Egypt, Rome, Greece, and Mesopotamia.
 2330 BC: The Tomb of Akmanthor (also known as "The Tomb of the Physician") in Saqqara, Egypt, depicts two men having work done on their feet and hands, possibly depicting a massage.

 1363–912 BC: The word muššuʾu ("massage") is written for the first time on a Middle Assyrian tablet.
 Its use is described in a list of recipes concerning diseases of the foot.

 722–481 BC: Huangdi Neijing is composed during the Chinese Spring and Autumn period.
 The Nei-jing is a compilation of medical knowledge known up to that date, and is the foundation of traditional Chinese medicine.
 Massage is referred to in 30 different chapters of the Nei Jing.
 It specifies the use of different massage techniques and how they should be used in the treatment of specific ailments, and injuries.
 Also known as "The Yellow Emperor's Inner Canon," the text refers to previous medical knowledge from the time of the Yellow Emperor (c.
 2700 BC), misleading some into believing the text itself was written during the time of the Yellow Emperor (which would predate written history).

 762 BC: In the Iliad and the Odyssey, massage with oils and aromatic substances is mentioned as a means to relax the tired limbs of warriors and as a way to help the treatment of wounds.
 700 BC: Bian Que, the earliest known Chinese physician, uses massage in medical practice.

 500 BC: Jīvaka Komarabhācca was an Indian physician who according to the Pāli Buddhist Canon was Shakyamuni Buddha's physician.
 Jivaka is sometimes credited with founding and developing a style of massage that led to the type of massage practiced in modern Thailand.
 Though this claim is disputed.
 493 BC: A possible biblical reference documents daily "treatments" with oil of myrrh as a part of the beauty regimen of the wives of Xerxes (Esther, 2:12).
 460 BC: Hippocrates wrote "The physician must be experienced in many things, but assuredly in rubbing."
 300 BC: Charaka Samhita, sometimes dated to 800 BCE, is one of the oldest of the three ancient treatises of Ayurvedic medicine, including massage.
 Sanskrit records indicate that massage had been practiced in India long before the beginning of recorded history.

 AD 1st or 2nd: Galen mentioned Diogas (Διόγας) who was an iatralipta (ἰατραλείπτης) (rubber and anointer/physiotherapist).
 AD 581: China establishes a department of massage therapy within the Office of Imperial Physicians.